Homeownership is the American Dream.

 It was an accident…

-Fido notices the kids walking down the street.
+Fido, your dog, notices the neighborhood kids walking down the street.
 He takes off after the kids.
 Biting one of them in the leg.
 Now you’re facing a lawsuit.

 It was an accident…